pritamghanghas/Semester-Project/README.md

 ```bash
 roslaunch skye_ros inflate_skye.launch
 ```
+The launch file 'inflate_skye.launch' does several things for you: it starts roscore, launches Gazebo with an instance of Skye and starts the node interface called 'skye_ros_node'.

 ## Skye-ROS Interface
 The package "skye_ros" provides an easy interface to interact with a simulation of Skye in Gazebo.